 Salary, Food Allowance And Other Costs Of Hiring A Domestic Helper

-The minimum domestic helper salary is $4,990 per month (for contracts signed signed on or after 28 September 2024).
-Domestic helpers are entitled to a food allowance of $1,236 per month or the employer must provide free food.
+The minimum domestic helper salary is $5,100 per month (as of Tuesday, September 30 2025).
+Domestic helpers are entitled to a food allowance of $1,236 per month if the employer does not provide food free of charge.

 You will also need to budget for: